ATIC-Yugandhar/cis-eks-kyverno/terraform/compliant/README.md

 **This stack provisions a reference CIS-compliant EKS cluster for validating plan-level Kyverno JSON policies.
 It is used as the gold standard for passing all enforceable CIS controls at the Terraform plan stage.**

-- Automated validation is performed using `scripts/test-terraform-cis-policies.sh`.
+- Automated validation is performed using `scripts/test-terraform-policies.sh`.
-- See `kyverno-policies/terraform/README.md` for policy details and plan-time limitations.
+- See `policies/README.md` for policy organization and structure.

 ## Prerequisites